propensive/xylophone/README.md

 # Xylophone

-An XML library for Scala.
+A work-in progress XML library for Scala.

-Please see the [propensive.com](http://propensive.com/) website for more information.